bcurran3/ChocolateyPackages/choco-package-list-backup/readme.md

 * From Windows, click Chocolatey Package List Backup in the Windows Start Menu or Package List Backup inside the Chocolatey folder if [Chocolatey Shortcuts](https://chocolatey.org/packages/choco-shortcuts-winconfig) is installed.

 ###CHANGELOG:
+* 2019.01.02 - Will now write to Documents/MyDocuments if the folder has been moved, thanks Aaron Throckmorton for the enhancement!
 * 2018.08.23 - Added ownCloud support and save all programs list feature
 * 2018.06.21 - Added scheduled task to run every Monday at 6 AM.
 AppendDate option now saves packages.config AND a packages_date.config.
 This makes the AppendDate option more useful for a nearline packages.config and archival snapshots as well as fixing compatibility with InstChoco.
 * 2018.05.19 - OneDrive and shortcut creation bugs fixed, minor cosmetic changes